dlebansais/Easly-Language/Doc/Nodes/Class.md

 ### Comparing objects

 In C#, a class inherits from objects (directly or indirectly through its base class) and therefore contains the `Equal` method that compares the current object with another.
-Easly is in some way more restrictive, as you can explicitely disallow comparison (at least using the [Equality Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/EqualityExpression.md), you can always write your own comparison code)
+Easly is in some way more restrictive, as you can explicitely disallow comparison (at least using the [Equality Expression](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/EqualityExpression.md), you can always write your own comparison code).

 If comparison is enabled, the translation is straightforward, and either compare references, or use the `Equal` method to compare by value.